MaxencePPierre/Deep-Object-Pose---Nvidia-Integration/README.md

 If you look at the config file parameters, there is the ```downscale_height```: If the input image is larger than this, scale it down to this pixel height.
 Very large input images eat up all the GPU memory and slow down inference.
 Also, DOPE works best when the object size (in pixels) has appeared in the training data (which is downscaled to 400 px).
 For these reasons, downscaling large input images to something reasonable (e.g., 400-500 px) improves memory consumption, inference speed and recognition results.

-By default, this value is set to 500px, I change it to 400 and then to 300px.
+By default, this value is set to 500px, I changed it to 400 and then to 300px.
 And what we can see, it divides by two the SWAP memory use thus increase performance.

 ![downscale_height_300](img/downscale_height_300.png)
+*CPU and Memory use with 300px*

 NOTE: With 300px, the Nvidia can perform two objects detection without crashing.